-2.1.5 Ideals and Aspirations
+2.1.6 Ideas and Aspirations

-There are various controversies and viewpoints related to GMO cultivation and consumption.
-Therefore, care was taken during the public notification of the project, to clearly stipulate the intension of the Proponent to cultivate GMO maize.
-Some of these issues were raised, by a lesser percentage of IAPs contacted, verbally, during notification discussions.
-Both concerns have the potential to significantly affect the ideals and aspirations of those concerned.
+There are varies controversies and viewpoints related to GMO cultivation and consumption.
+Therefore, care was taken during the public consultation phase of the project, to clearly stipulate the intension of the Proponent to cultivate GMO maize.
+In addition groundwater used for irrigation in Namibia, is another contentions issue of deliberation among especially the farming communities.
+The main point of concern relates to the available groundwater reserves and whether adequate reserve determinations are available for the various aquifers.

-Of particular concern to some of the neighbours, is possible cross-pollination and the related effects thereof.
-In such instances, the future economic aspirations of the particular party may be affected since the current price of GM maize is lower than that of conventional maize.
+An overall concern of communities farming near future GM maize fields is possible crosspollination and the related effects therefore.
+In such instances, the future economic aspirations of the particular party may be affected since the current price of GM Maize is lower than that of conventional maize.
 The different pricing schedule for conventional and GM maize stems from the pricing schedule adopted for South Africa.
 However, the Namibian non-GMO premium is much higher than in South Africa.
-The current difference in price for maize per ton is 8%.
+The current difference in price for maize per ton, is 8%.
 A complex factoring system was employed by the Namibian Grain Producers Association to reach this difference.
-It takes into account yields per hectare, national markets as well as allowances for drought conditions this in turn results in greater pressure on consumers to whom this cost is carried forward.
+It takes into account yields per hectare, national markets as well as allowances for drought conditions This in turn results in greater pressure on consumers to whom this cost is carried forward.
 This aspect therefore not only affect the different maize producers, but also the consumers.
-Whether for or against the cultivation of GM maize, ideals and aspirations of parties are affected.
+Whether for, or against the cultivation of GMO, ideas van aspirations of parties are affected.
 Some, such as adjacent land owners, more than others.